 This makes live event captioning a way cheaper option for enterprise events.
 A small price to pay to reach and engage a much wider audience on a global scale.

 A big plus of holding virtual events is that you can record everything and upload it online after.
-That way, people who couldn’t attend your event live can access all its content on demand.
+That way, people who couldn’t attend your event live can watch it back on a gated on-demand content hub.

 Some closed captioning software for live events saves the captions that are generated during a live stream.
 That means closed captions are available after the video has been published.

 This is a great way to help your event content get a higher SEO ranking.
 You provide search engines with your entire event content in written form.
-Google reads your closed captions and indexes your videos.
+Google reads your live event captioning and indexes your videos.
 Your event material becomes searchable and helps you outrank your competition.

 Closed captioning for live events is becoming mandatory.
 Especially for large corporate gatherings, public summits, and events.
+And particularly in high-touch industries like life sciences.
 In the future, it will no longer be a choice, but a legal requirement (depending on the country you live in).

 The US has passed several laws about accessibility to prevent disability discrimination.
 The ADA (The Americans with Disabilities Act) requires private and public companies to provide auxiliary aids for people with disabilities in order to not exclude them.
 So, since the act was passed in 1990, the use of closed captions has risen rapidly.